SnowEx/uavsar_pytools/README.md

 H_A_alpha_decomp(in_dir, out_dir)
 ```

-Note that this function involves thousands of eigenvalue calculations and may be quite slow.
+Note that this function involves thousands of eigenvalue calculations and may be quite slow (~?? hours on a i7 @ 2.70 GHz for any image with ~74 million valid pixels).
 Considering putting the above into a python script instead of calling this from a jupyter notebook.

 ## Need more help?